Come sing with us!

-- Auditions take place at the music studio of our conductor and artistic director (Sue Fink) in West Los Angeles.
+- Auditions normally take place at the music studio of our conductor and artistic director (Sue Fink) in West Los Angeles, but they'll be held via Zoom.
 You will be given a call-time.
 However, we cannot guarantee your time slot, so please be prepared to wait if necessary.
 The audition itself lasts approximately 15 minutes.

 - The audition will be with Sue and up to four musical advisors and choir members.